stac-utils/qgis-stac-plugin/docs/tutorial.md

 ### What is NDVI (Normalized Difference Vegetation Index)

+NDVI is an indicator used in assessing whether the target(e.g. space imagery) being observed contains live green vegetation.

 NDVI is built from the red(R) and near-infrared (NIR) bands.
 The normalized vegetation index highlights the difference between the red band and the near-infrared band.